Analyze your bank statement

 See where your money goes

 That's the whole process.
 No account linking, no entering credentials, no syncing.
 Just upload a PDF and see the picture.
-The first 3 pages are free.
+The first page is free.

 Why not just scroll through the statement?
 Because your brain glosses over individual transactions.
 When you see that 34% of your income went to "Food & Dining" and only 8% went to savings, it hits completely differently than reading 150 transaction lines.